dontKnew/cheatsheet/hosting/docker.md

 # Docker Topics
+## Everything run in image and create image : https://hub.docker.com/
+## We Can create own image to run it any Operating System

 ## Install the mysql server in docker [https://hub.docker.com/_/mysql]
 1. Download Image : docker pull mysql or  docker pull mysql:[tag]